ovito-org/AlignMolecule/README.md

 ### Requirements

 This modifier requires unique identifiers for each atom.
-If these are not available, they will be generated during runtime.
-In that case the modifier assumes a consistent atom order throughout the trajectory.
+If these are not available the modifier assumes a consistent atom ordering throughout the trajectory.

 It's crucial to provide an unwrapped trajectory to ensure accurate behavior.
 If your trajectory is wrapped, use the [unwrap trajectories modifier](https://www.ovito.org/docs/current/reference/pipelines/modifiers/unwrap_trajectories.html) before applying this modifier.
 The behavior with wrapped trajectories is unpredictable.